eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 🚨 All commands will assume you are in the root directory of your agent-machine repository.

 ### 1. Define the Configuration
-First, let's create a new file `components/planning_agent.py` to implement our Agent template.
+First, create a new file `components/planning_agent.py` to implement our Agent template.

 ```bash
 touch components/planning_agent.py